 Single-tier CSP Partners:

-- How do customers gain access to a subscription?
-By default, only the CSP partner has access to the subscription; however, customers (groups or users) can be added to a subscription.
+- By default, only the CSP partner has access to the subscription; however, customers (groups or users) can be added to a subscription.
 More information on how to manage access can be found here.
 In general, it is recommended that customers are not added to the role of Owner as this role enables members the right to add and remove other users.

-- How are subscriptions managed?
-Subscriptions can be managed in a number of ways, including through the Microsoft Azure Management Portal, PowerShell, X-Plat CLIs and Resource Management REST API.
+- Subscriptions can be managed in a number of ways, including through the Microsoft Azure Management Portal, PowerShell, X-Plat CLIs and Resource Management REST API.

 Two-tier Resellers buying through CSP Distributors:

-- How do I know what services are available in Azure in CSP?
-Microsoft publishes an Azure in CSP Release Notes document which details service availability.
+- Microsoft publishes an Azure in CSP Release Notes document which details service availability.
 Resellers should contact their distributor to understand service availability.

-- How do CSP resellers gain access to a subscription?
-Obtaining access to a customer’s subscription is a two-step process.
+- Obtaining access to a customer’s subscription is a two-step process.
 Firstly, a CSP reseller must establish a reseller relationship with the customer.
 Once this relationship has been established, the distributor can then add the reseller’s group to the appropriate role in the customer’s subscription.